 Popular options like Avast, Bitdefender, and Avira often combat as much as 100% against these attacks.
 Plus, most antiviruses can run discreetly in the background without affecting the machine’s performance.

 Popular Features of Antivirus Programs

 If you’re in the market for a new antivirus, there are some important features to look for, including:

 - Web browser protection

-- Virtual Private Networks (VPN) for secure browsing
+- Virtual Private Networks (VPNs) for secure browsing

 - Automatic virus definition updates to keep software up-to-date